top of page

 In highly regulated industries, PEP screening also supports due diligence during mergers, acquisitions, and major investments, making it a strategic asset.

-Failure to implement screening processes also weakens a firm’s AML programme, exposing them to systemic risk.
+Failure to implement screening processes also weakens a firm’s AML programme, exposing it to systemic risk.

 Conversely, firms that demonstrate a clear commitment to monitoring PEP relationships are more likely to benefit from regulatory goodwill during assessments.